-President Ray Greenberg is recorded as the Institutional Official on the FWA and he has appointed the Associate Provost (Stephen M. Lanier, Ph.D.) and the Vice President for Academic Affairs/Provost (John R. Raymond, M.D.) as the responsible organizational officials for the operation of the MUSC HRPP.
+President Ray Greenberg is recorded as the Institutional Official (IO) on the FWA and he has appointed the Associate Provost (Stephen M. Lanier, Ph.D.) and the Vice President for Academic Affairs/Provost (Mark S. Sothmann, Ph.D.) as the responsible organizational officials for the operation of the MUSC HRPP.
+Drs.
+Lanier and Sothmann have signatory authority for the IO.
 These three individuals form the leadership core for the University and have offices adjacent to each other facilitating communication.
 The active involvement of senior administration ensures that adequate resources are provided to operate an effective HRPP.
 The description of the Individual elements of the HRPP and their interaction is described in the following text.

 Associate Provost for Research and Vice President of Academic Affairs and Provost - Serve as the Responsible Institutional Officials for administration and oversight of the HRPP.
 The Associate Provost for Research serves as the coordinating individual for the HRPP and meets regularly with Directors of each component of the HRPP.
 In the office of the Associate Provost for Research, Loretta Lynch-Reichert, M.S. and Lynn M. Veatch, Ph.D. facilitate connectivity among the multiple components of the HRPP program.
+Dr. Lynn M. Veatch serves as the point person for the AAHRPP accreditation program.

 Office of Research Integrity - Responsible for review of all human research protocols for the Medical University of South Carolina and the Ralph H. Johnson VA Medical Center.
 This office serves as the administrative unit for the Institutional Review Board, the Institutional Biosafety Committee, the Institutional Animal Care and Use Committee and the Research Integrity Officer for scientific misconduct.
-The Office of Research Integrity developed a course "Core Clinical Research Training" that is now offered through our General Clinical Research Center for all research teams and coordinators involved in human research.
-Robert Malcolm, M.D. serves as the Director of this office and reports to the Associate Provost for Research.
-Dr. Malcolm meets weekly with the Associate Provost for Research.
+The Office of Research Integrity developed a course "Core Clinical Research Training" that is now offered through our Clinical and Translational Research Center for all research teams and coordinators involved in human research.
+Kathryn M. Magruder, Ph.D. serves as the Director of this office and reports to the Associate Provost for Research.
+Dr. Magruder meets weekly with the Associate Provost for Research.

 Office of Research and Sponsored Programs - Responsible and institutional signatory authority for submission of sponsored research proposals.
 R. Darren McCants, MPA serves as the Director of this office and reports to the Associate Provost for Research.
 Mr. McCants meets weekly with the Associate Provost for Research.
 Office of Grants and Contracting - Responsible for monitoring and reporting financial information related to the University's externally sponsored grants and contracts.
 Velma G. Stamp, BS, serves as the Director of this office and reports to the Vice President of Finance and Administration.
 Velma Stamp meets monthly with the Associate Provost for Research.

 University Compliance Office - Provides a proactive program to ensure full compliance with all applicable policies, procedures, laws and regulations while promoting ethical behavior in accordance with MUSC's core values as expressed in the MUSC Mission Statement and Code of Conduct.
-Reece H. Smith, MBA serves as the Director of this office and reports to the Vice President of Academic Affairs and Provost.
-Ms. Smith meets regularly with the Associate Provost for Research.
+Cynthia Teeter, MPA, CHC serves as the Director of this office and reports to the Vice President of Academic Affairs and Provost.
+Ms. Teeter meets regularly with the Associate Provost for Research.

 Investigative Drug Services - Supports clinical investigations conducted by scientists affiliated with MUSC by 1) randomization and blinding of study drug, 2) controlling drug inventory including performance of routine audits, 3) preparation and dispensing of oral and parenteral admixture study drugs, 4) in-service training for patients and staff.
-Kimberly Porter, R.PH is the lead Pharmacist and also serves on the IRB providing added connectivity.
+Kimberly Porter, R.PH is the lead Pharmacist.